Honorable

 destroys property of Christian organizations and does not allow new structures

-arms dealers in Sudan and it provides support to armed opposition in the
+controls arms dealers in Sudan and it provides support to armed opposition in

 NISS